 It’s spring and that means doing all of the start-up work for the summer.
 One of the issues that you need to address as part of being self-sufficient is maintenance.
 Every piece of equipment requires some sort of maintenance.
+Whether it’s your garden strimmer, zero turn mower, greenhouse or shed.
 Even the common spade requires maintenance in the form of sharpening (you do sharpen your spade, don’t you?).
 When you calculate how much you’re earning from your self-sufficiency efforts, you must consider maintenance costs.
 These costs come in several forms:

 - Consumables (such as oil and rags)

 - Personal Time